LocobladeHA/HomeAssistant_Pool_Solar_Heater/README.md

 Optional automation, can be used overnight when the pool is too warm by running water through your solar panels overnight which has a cooling effect.
 My return water comes back about 2c lower than it left the pool when run on a summer night and if drops the overall pool temperature significantly more than natural overnight cooling alone.

 #### **Required_Sensor.yaml**
 Sensor that updates sensor.solar_min_target_temp.
-The main automation uses this as a trigger to start the pump and keep the pump running all the time the panel is warm enough to generate heat
+The main automation uses this as a trigger to start the pump and keep the pump running all the time the panel is warm enough to generate heat.
+Create in yaml or as a Helper Template Sensor

 #### **Optional_Sensors.yaml**
 Not needed for the main automation but you can add these sensors to caclulate the realtime heat output of your solar panels in kW for display on your dashboard.
+Create in yaml or as a Helper Template Sensor and Filter Sensor